Developer documentation

 LS->>FAS: Call signIn(email, password)

-FAS->>GC: Send signIn mutation
+FAS->>GC: Send signIn request

 GC->>AR: Relay signIn request